Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Per-Matrix Error Bounds

-Each weight matrix in a transformer layer performs a linear map $y = Wx$.
-We model these individual matrix multiplications as bounded linear maps $f: E \to F$ between normed spaces, and prove error bounds for three composable approximation stages applied to each map.
-Crucially, our formal guarantees apply to the \emph{linear components}---the matrix multiplications themselves---not to the full nonlinear layer (which includes LayerNorm, GELU, and softmax).
-The composition of errors across nonlinear components is analyzed via Lyapunov stability theory (\S\ref{sec:lyapunov}) and validated empirically with zero violations across 14{,}040+ configurations (\S\ref{sec:results}).
+Each weight matrix in a transformer layer performs a linear map $y = Wx$, and we model these as bounded linear maps $f: E \to F$ between normed spaces, proving error bounds for the compression stages applied to each one.
+These guarantees cover the linear components only---the matrix multiplications themselves---so error composition across the nonlinear components is instead measured empirically via contraction analysis (\S\ref{sec:lyapunov}).